 Definition 2.
-Any $T : \mathbb{G} \to \mathbb{G}$ is said to be a structural transformation for the structural universe \mathbb{G} .
+Any $T: \mathbb{G} \to \mathbb{G}$ is said to be a structural transformation for the structural universe \mathbb{G} .
 The set of all realizable, distinct structural transformations is denoted by the transformation universe \mathbb{T} .

-Once again, the "realizability" of the elements of \mathbb{T} is taken to refer to their empirical feasibility in the context of the structural universe at hand.
-Thus, in a typical case, realizable structural transformations might include the expansion or contraction of the vertex set (e.g., hiring/acquisition or firing/liquidation), edge addition or deletion (e.g., task or personnel reassignment), etc. For the moment, we will consider \mathbb{T} as unitary, in the sense that it represents the capability of a single abstract decision maker (the hypothetical "Organizational Designer") to alter organizational structure.
-Later, we shall complicate this picture somewhat by assuming that transformations may arise from more than one source, one of the most important being Chance.
+Once again, the "realizability" of the elements of T is taken to refer to their empirical feasibility in the context of the structural universe at hand.
+Thus, in a typical case, realizable structural transformations might include the expansion or contraction of the vertex set (e.g., hiring/acquisition or firing/liquidation), edge addition or deletion (e.g., task or personnel reassignment), etc. For examples, however, do assume this.